 About the area:

-Amnatos is closely related to the Holocaust of Arcadia, since most of its inhabitants were in the monastery at that tragic time.
+Amnatos is closely related to the Holocaust of Arkadi, since most of its inhabitants were in the monastery at that tragic time.
 Among them are the heroine Hariklia Daskalaki or Daskaloharikleia with her three sons.
-In honor of all the fallen Amnatsans, proud of their descendants, they built a monument in the center of the village.
+In honour of all the fallen Amnatsans, proud of their descendants, they built a monument in the centre of the village.

 The name of the village is believed to have Minoan roots, as Minoan settlements were found near the town of Amnatos.
 Interesting architectural features and several Venetian buildings survive in the area.
-Of particular interest is the gates of the restored Venetian mansion dating back to the 16th century. century, of Sanguinazzo, in the square of the village.
-On the drum, the epitaph is preserved: INITIUM SAPIENTIE TIMOR DOMINI (PRINCIPE OF SOFIA FEAR OF LORD).
+Of particular interest are the gates of the restored Venetian mansion dating back to the 16th century. century, of Sanguinazzo, in the square of the village.

-In the Amnatos settlement there is a Folklore Museum with the supervision of the local Cultural Association and the "Municipal Museum of the History of Greek Education".
+In the Amnatos settlement, there is a Folklore Museum under the supervision of the local Cultural Association and the "Municipal Museum of the History of Greek Education".

 Its inhabitants (about 150 to 200) are mainly farmers, olive growers and livestock farmers.
-As genuine Cretan hospitality making their place dear to the world.
-They love their place, they respect their history and try to maintain their characteristic.
+They love their area, they respect their history and try to maintain their character.
 Enter the narrow streets with their rare architecture and you will surely get images that will remain unforgettable.
-In the central square there is a traditional cafe, which offers apart from good company, raki and genuine local appetizers.
-A little further is the church of Agia Marina which is honored by the village.
+In the central square, there is a traditional cafe, which offers, not only good company but also raki and genuine local appetizers.
+A little further is the church of Agia Marina which is honoured by the village.